tatsu-lab/alpaca_eval/README.md

 ```

 Note that by default annotations are cached on
-disk.
-Annotations are thus never recomputed, which greatly decreases cost and time for repeated evaluations (many models
+disk at `caching_path`.
+Annotations are thus never recomputed, which greatly decreases cost and time for repeated
+evaluations (many models
 have
-the same outputs)
+the same outputs).

 ## Making a new evaluator